-For persistent unexcused absences: Removal from the program For unexcused absences from any band performance: A grade of Zero
+For persistent unexcused absences: Removal from the program For unexcused absences from any band performance: A grade of Zero recommended, but such rehearsals are not governed by this attendance policy.

 Communication is the key whether the absence is excused or unexcused.
 Clarification of facts is very important in many situations as we progress through marching season.
 Students that attempt to deceive the directors regarding the nature of their absence will be referred to their Assistant Principal for disciplinary action.